amyamburg/amyamburg.github.io/templates/HowToUsePageTemplate.md

   alternatively a copy of the blank map with no markers on it has been included (TGAMapBLANK.png) and this can be used to reproduce the maps from scratch.
   (again making sure the names of the produced files ("TGAMapA.png", "TGAMapB.png", etc.) match up to the same locations).

-  after these new maps are created they should be placed in the /resources/images/maps folder, replaceing all map files already there with the updated ones.
+  after these new maps are created they should be placed in the /resources/images/maps folder, replacing all map files already there with the updated ones.

 ## Page/Code Modification
 now to make the code modifications.